YashubuStudio/WP-ChatWindow/README.md

 ```bash
 npm run build
 ```

-Copy the generated `build` directory to `ChatBotWindow/assets` and create a zip archive of the `ChatBotWindow` folder for uploading to WordPress.
+The build script automatically places the necessary files into `ChatBotWindow/assets`.
+Create a zip archive of the `ChatBotWindow` folder for uploading to WordPress.

 ## WordPress Installation